grassrootseconomics/org-website/content/Blog/2-years-wfp1.md

 Since starting this pilot with WFP using the Celo Blockchain we've seen:

-*.
-485 pool swaps (cross exchange between vouchers)
+* 485 pool swaps (cross exchange between vouchers)
+* 2872 active user accounts.
-*.
-74 pool deposits (Seeding commitment pools)
+* 74 pool deposits (Seeding commitment pools)
-*.
-144,558 voucher transfers (User to user exchanges) *.
-278 mints (These are for creating vouchers)
+* 144,558 voucher transfers (User to user exchanges)
+* 278 mints (These are for creating vouchers)
-*.
-5,138 faucet gives (Enabeling anyone to use Celo with no charges via USSD/SMS)
+* 5,138 Celo faucet gives (Enabeling anyone to use Celo with no charges via USSD/SMS)

 ![image](images/blog/2-years-wfp4.webp)